mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 Unless specified differently, the default value 0xCC shall be used for the frame padding to minimize the bit stuffing insertions and bit alteration on the wire.

-.. note:: CAN frame data padding is mandatory for :ref:`CAN frames <knowledge-base-can-frame>` with DLC>8 and optional for frames with DLC=8.
+.. note:: CAN frame data padding is mandatory for :ref:`CAN frames <knowledge-base-can-frame>` with DLC>8, optional for frames with DLC=8 and forbidden for frames with DLC<8.

 .. _knowledge-base-can-data-optimization: